yejinannachoi/yejinannachoi/README.md

 I am a senior at Emory University with a passion for solving business problems and elevating user experiences through coding and data science.

-- Pursuing a joint degree in Business and Data Science.
+- Pursuing a joint degree in Business and Quantitative Sciences.
-- Currently learning Java and building my portfolio website.
+- Currently learning Java and building my GitHub portfolio website.
-- Actively applying for master’s programs in data science.
+- Actively applying for master’s programs in Data Science.

 <!--